9 Bridges to GIS software

 open_app sets all paths necessary to run QGIS from within R, and finally creates a so-called QGIS custom application (see http://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/intro.html#using-pyqgis-in-custom-applications).

-Unioning polygons often produces so-called sliver polygons.
-This is the case when the borders of the polygons to union do not overlap completely which is frequently the case when combining data from different sources.
-Here, we will reuse the incongruent polygons we have already encountered in section 4.2.5.
+For the union, we use again the incongruent polygons we have already encountered in section 4.2.5.
 Both polygon datasets are available in the spData package, and for both we would like to use a geographic CRS (see also Chapter 6).

-First, we will need a QGIS geoalgorithm that unions polygons.
+Now we need a QGIS geoalgorithm that unions polygons.

 find_algorithms() searches all QGIS geoalgorithms with the help of regular expressions.